 However, there is a provision for disabled landowners in West Virginia.
 If a landowner is underage, legally incompetent, or imprisoned, they have additional time to protect their land from an adverse possession claim.
 They have an additional 5 years after their disability is lifted (either they come of age, or released from prison, or regain competency) to regain control of their property.

-Instead, the landowner can go to their county courts and file an eviction at any time with a legal cause.
+Since there is no prior notice needed for nonpayment of rent, the landowner can go to the county courts and file an eviction at any time with a legal cause.
 At that point, the squatter and the landowner will be summoned to appear at a hearing, which will be scheduled at the court’s earliest convenience.

 Even after a successful eviction, the landowner must not attempt to remove the squatter themselves.
 All measures taken to force a squatter to leave (including changing the locks, removing their personal property, or shutting off the utilities) are illegal and open the landowner up to a potential lawsuit.

-If the squatters leave behind personal property, the landowner must wait 30 days before disposing of the property.
-If the tenant does not claim the property within those 30 days (and/or pay the cost of storage), the landowner may dispose of the property however they see fit.
+If the squatters leave behind personal property that is worth more than $300, the landowner must wait 30 days before disposing of the property.
+The landowner must send a written notice and must be posted in a conspicuous place on the property and sent by first-class, certified mail.
+If the squatter does not claim the property within those 30 days (and/or pay the cost of storage), the landowner may dispose of the property however they see fit.

 When dealing with a squatting situation, the sheriff or constable is the only officer that can help.
 The local police can help remove criminal trespassers, but they do not have the jurisdiction to assist in case of a squatting situation.
 A landowner in this position should always call the sheriff or constable.